garys-esri/geodev-dc-labs/runtime-workshop/exercises/dotNETWPF/Exercise 4 Buffer and Query.md

     mapView.GraphicsOverlays.Add(bufferAndQueryMapGraphics);
     ```

-1. In `ViewButton_Click()`, after the call to `sceneView.Scene = myScene`, add the scene `GraphicsOverlay` to the `SceneView`.
-The one for the map only required one line of code, while this one for the scene requires an extra line of code to specify that the graphics should be draped on the 3D surface:

-    ```
-    bufferAndQuerySceneGraphics.SceneProperties.SurfacePlacement = SurfacePlacement.Draped;
-    sceneView.GraphicsOverlays.Add(bufferAndQuerySceneGraphics);
-    ```

 1. Create a `private MapPoint getGeoPoint(GeoInputEventArgs)` method to convert a `GeoInputEventArgs` to a `MapPoint`.
-This method should use either the `MapView` or the `SceneView` to convert a screen point to a geographic point, depending on whether the app is currently in 2D mode or 3D mode.
+This method should use either the `MapView` to convert a screen point to a geographic point, depending on whether the app is currently in 2D mode or 3D mode.
 You're only going to call `getGeoPoint(GeoInputEventArgs)` in one place here in Exercise 4, so you don't really have to create a method just for this.
 But you will thank yourself for writing this method when you get to Exercise 5.

     ```
-    private MapPoint getGeoPoint(GeoViewInputEventArgs point)
+    private MapPoint getGeoPoint(Esri.ArcGISRuntime.UI.Controls.GeoViewInputEventArgs point)
         {
             MapPoint geoPoint = null;
             Point screenPoint = new Point(point.Position.X, point.Position.Y);
-    if (threeD)
+            if (!threeD)
-      {
-         geoPoint = sceneView.ScreenToBaseSurface(screenPoint);
-      }
-      else
             {
                 geoPoint = mapView.ScreenToLocation(screenPoint);
             }

             return geoPoint;
         }
     ```

 1. In `OnView_Tapped()`, you need to replace your `console.writeline` with code to create a buffer and display the point and buffer as graphics.
 First, use `getGeoPoint(GeoViewInputEventArgs e)` to convert the `GeoViewInputEventArgs` to a geographic point.
 Next, create a 1000-meter buffer, which is pretty simple with ArcGIS Runtime's `GeometryEngine` class. _Note: ArcGIS Runtime Quartz Beta 1 cannot create geodesic buffers, so here you must project the point to a projected coordinate system (PCS), such as Web Mercator (3857), before creating the buffer.
 Using a PCS specific to the geographic area in question would produce a more accurate buffer.
 However, it is anticipated that ArcGIS Runtime Quartz will provide support for geodesic buffers, so writing code to find a better PCS will not be necessary with the Quartz release.
 Therefore, we did not write that code for this tutorial._